 Utilize Direct Messaging

 Come up with a call to action message that will create curiosity.
+Adjust and make it personal for each and every account.
 Send that call to action message through DM and wait for their response.
-When they respond, make sure to build rapport and build relationships.
+When they respond, make sure to build rapport and build a relationship.
 Lead people to your landing page once they have connected with you.
 Know when it is the right time to close the sale.

 Overall the potential for growth on Instagram is really endless.
 If you are consistent and develop a good strategy you will grow continuously.